TMS and IV Ketamine Therapy: Two Effective PMDD Alternative Treatments

 Is There a Link Between Depression and PMDD?

-Whereas many researchers have emphasized the similarities between PMDD and anxiety disorders, and in particular panic disorder, others have suggested that PMDD should be regarded as a variant of depression.
-Supporting both these notions, the treatment of choice for PMDD, the serotonin reuptake inhibitors (SRIs), is also first line of treatment for depression and for most anxiety disorders.
+The first-line treatment of choice for PMDD is selective serotonin reuptake inhibitors (SSRIs), which is also the go-to treatment for depressive disorder and most anxiety disorders.
 Many women with PMDD experience clinical levels of depression or anxiety during the week or two before each menstrual cycle.

 How PMDD Affects a Woman’s Life